righettig/ensek-interview-test/README.md

 	DONE update postman collection in order to test the endpoint

-	TODO validation: new read SHOULD NOT be OLDER than existing one

-	code cleanup & refactoring

-	unit testing
+	DONE unit testing
 		controller (return number of failures/success)
 		service: validations
-		data context?
+		other?

+	validation: new read SHOULD NOT be OLDER than existing one

+	code cleanup & refactoring

 	create angular client | create react client

+	integration testing

 ### API design: